goudreinette/blog/_src/posts/2017-05-11-writing-a-lisp-explicit-stack-and-stacktraces.md

     Date: 2017-05-11T13:10:52
     Tags: Haskell, Lisp

-I worked on a new feature for my Lisp last week: an explicit stack and stacktraces.
+I worked on a new feature for my Lisp this week: an explicit stack and stacktraces.
 Stacktraces make debugging easier by improving error messages.
-The explicit stack is also necessary for continuations later.
+An explicit stack makes them possible, and is necessary to implement continuations later.

 <!-- more -->